Faculty Guide to Advising Research Degree Students

 A Culturally Aware Advising and Mentoring Approach

-- Become of aware of implicit biases and how to mitigate them.
+- Become aware of implicit biases and how to mitigate them

 This approach helps create an inclusive, supportive environment where graduate students have the opportunity to feel valued and respected for their individual experiences, differences, and contributions.
 Students feel a greater sense of belonging within their degree programs, while advisors and mentors better understand the unique backgrounds of their students, which can help inform their individualized advising and mentoring strategies.

 For more information, see Byars-Winston, Angela et al. “Pilot Study of an Intervention to Increase Cultural Awareness in Research Mentoring: Implications for Diversifying the Scientific Workforce.”
 Journal of clinical and translational science vol. 2,2 (2018): 86-94. doi:10.1017/cts.2018.25.

 - The Intergroup Dialogue Project, in collaboration with the Graduate School, provides annual sessions, Intergroup Dialogue Skills in an Academic Context: Engaging in Challenging Conversations Across Difference, to help advisors and mentors practice tools for communicating across difference and to equip advisors and mentors to employ the LARA (listen, affirm, respond, and add) method within their advising and mentoring practices.